xsmh/qin-doov-hacking/README.md

             WiFi Address
     3. Under Database File:
             Check both “Load AP DB from DUT” and “Load Modem DB from DUT”
-        Click MD1_DB and choose:
+        Click MD1_DB and navigate to the `MT6761` folder inside the`AP DB Base` folder and choose:
         MDDB_InfoCustomAppSrcP_MT6761S00...EDB
-        Click AP_DB and choose:
+        Click AP_DB and navigate to the `MT6761` folder inside the`AP DB Base` folder and choose:
         APDB_MT6761_S01__W1947...
         Click Save and return to main window.
     4. Click Start.
 Enter: